urbanityllc/axthe/docs/guide.md

 	1. ./docs folder is Docsify, it uses markdown.
 You can connect it to Caddy+DNS.
 	2. You can add static11tyPug to Caddy+DNS.
 It is configured to use Pug as the markup/templeting.
 For more on 11ty check their docs.
 Both 11ty and Docsify are listed on http://JAMstack.org/generators page.

 - The directory|folder structure, as mentioned in the outline on the home page, mostly has index.pug in every folder.
 This makes the navigation in the browser nicer and makes it easier to develop.
 That is the major difference from the express.js generator. (http://expressjs.com/en/starter/generator.html ).
 Take a look at myAPIapp/public/content folder.

-- Everything myAPIapp is just standard express.js (
+Everything myAPIapp is just standard express.js ( http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a, except that AXthe mostly uses index.pug).
-http://gist.github.com/cekvenich2/a4764a1946356e387b6d47d988b5050a ), but AXthe has a few lines of helper files, eg. SSR via ```rend(req, res, dat)``` in the PreRouter.

 - MyAPIapp also auto reloads on a page change, or if scss file is changed.
 There must be one file called style.scc, and that can reference other scss files.
 (The example in myAPIapp/public includes bootstrap v5 scss).
 If you open the browser and edit Bootstrap SCSS or Pug it should auto-refresh.
 You should be able to edit it via a Cloud IDE and see the https web page/site changes ( after setting up Ably).
 I hope you can see that you can quickly prototype an application.
 	1. Create account on Ably.
 In .env file create a field ```ABLYr=``` and your Ably key.
 	2. In ./lib/wapp.js uncomment wapp.enablePageReload()

-- Caddy is a modern http server similar to older Apache and NGINX.
+- Caddy is a modern http server similar to the older Apache and NGINX.
 Here is an example CaddyFile, it shows 3 subdomains, 1, a, and mysite:

 ```
 	1.axthe.net {